nushell/nushell.github.io/book/thinking_in_nushell.md

 abc
 ```

 The `source` command runs at parse time, where the parser finds all the definitions that are visible to the program.
-At evaluation time, those definitions should all be visible.
+By evaluation time, those definitions should all be visible.
+However, since the output.nu file is not created until evaluation time (by the save command), the source command is unable to read definitions from it during parse time.

 In the above, we've expected the evaluator to run between each line, but Nushell does not interleave parsing and evaluation like this.